 - NIST now recommends: “Require everyone to use longer passwords or passphrases of 15 or more characters without requiring uppercase, lowercase, or special characters.”

 - The FBI now recommends requiring a password change only when the use case requires a change.
 They discovered, after extensive research, passwords with 90 days or shorter lifecycles present more risk as users find ways to keep track of new passwords.

 - Virtual private networks: These security tools allow users to establish a secure connection with private networks over the public internet.
 VPNs can ensure remote workers have appropriate access without opening the network up to unauthorized traffic.
 Be careful!
 Allowing a personal home system that is not managed by the corporate policy can allow malware and ransomware to spread from a home PC into your business network.

 - User access monitoring: Keeping a close eye on user access privileges and network activity can help protect critical data and applications from cyber criminals.
-Know what access team members require to perform their job functions, and restrict access to only those systems and applications.
+Know what access team members require to perform their job functions and restrict access to only those systems and applications.
 When suspicious traffic or user behavior is identified, IT admins can more quickly suspend access privileges while they investigate the incident.

-- User awareness training: Security awareness training is an ongoing education process that teaches employees about how to identify and report possible security threats.
-This typically includes phishing and other social engineering attacks, identifying malware behaviors, and a better understanding of IT policies and procedures.
+- User awareness training: Security awareness training is an ongoing education process that teaches employees how to identify and report possible security threats.
+This typically includes phishing and other social engineering attacks, identifying malware behaviors, and a better understanding IT policies and procedures.